Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Remember to get your FOSSIL PERMIT before fossil hunting in Florida!

+Fossil hunter sifting for shark teeth and Ice Age fossils in the Peace River, Florida.
 Image used with permission of Chuck Ferrara: Southwest Florida Fossil Society

+Fossil hunter showing off shark teeth and Ice Age fossils collected in the Peace River, Florida.
 Image used with permission of Chuck Ferrara: Southwest Florida Fossil Society

 Why Are There Fossils Here?
 About the Geology of Florida: Peace River Formation and Ice Age Fossil Origins

-So, how did Florida end up with countless fossils??
+So, how did Florida end up with countless fossils?

 Peace River Formation